Introduction:

 Quick Facts About Transnistria

-Transnistria is small, but it punches above its weight in terms of cultural experiences and historical intrigue.
+Transnistria is small, but it punches above its weight in terms of cultural experiences and the best things to do.
 Though its “unrecognized” status can be confusing, it’s part of what makes it such a unique destination for the independent traveller seeking an unconventional experience.

 Transnistria Myth vs. Reality Check